 Thus, the better option is to get your money after 5 years.

-To explain this, in annual dividend payout, the capital gets to earn dividends each year.
+To explain this, in an annual dividend payout, the capital gets to earn dividends each year.
 But in compounded payout, the capital earns interest, and eventually, the interest gets to earn interest in succeeding years.
 Thus, you’re maximizing the earning potential of MP2.

 What’s the verdict?